-Moving the US embassy to Jerusalem too risky
+Moving the US Embassy to Jerusalem too risky

 The Arabs have more important issues such as Iran and ISIS to discuss with the US, so they may try to contain their reaction.
 Still, the defense of Arab Jerusalem will play easily into the hands of Iran and the Sunni jihadists, who will use it to embarrass and attack both the Arab states and America.

-Trump fashions himself the transactor-in-chief -- a negotiator that always gets something for what he gives.
+Trump fashions himself the transactor-in-chief -- a negotiator who always gets something for what he gives.
 In this case, it's hard to see exactly what America is getting for a unilateral change in policy that involves a significant amount of risk.

 The US will clearly reassure the current Israeli government that it is different than the Obama administration -- and every other US administration -- and satisfy a number of domestic constituencies at home.
 But is any of this worth the potential cost?

-Bottom line: There is simply no compelling justification to move the US Embassy or the Ambassador to Jerusalem now -- and many more very good reasons not to.
+Bottom line: There is simply no compelling justification to move the US Embassy or the ambassador to Jerusalem now -- and many more very good reasons not to.